Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 The colonel’s death though… That was a kick in the *guts.* Campbell had met Powell, just the once.
 He’d dropped in on Huntsville pretty regularly to keep an eye on the new guys coming up the pipeline and deliver a word of motivation.

-"So...quite a lot has happened since you entered the Grinder."
+"So... quite a lot has happened since you entered the Grinder."

 The Grinder was the month-long *hell* all HEAT candidates went through at the end of the selection course.
 It was a thing no human being could possibly handle if they weren’t essentially made for it and at the top of their game, and they wouldn’t have *survived* it if they didn’t have access to the very best medicine.
 It was the *ultimate* test of human capability.